hjwp/www.obeythetestinggoat.com/content/pages/testimonials_and_reviews.md

 > Why, even the first 4 chapters were worth the money spent; can't wait for more.
 A very good 'hands-on' book - something that's not so easy to come by.
 Made me love both Python and Django already - I'm a newbie with both.

+Thanks guys!
 There are lots more on the [O'Reilly reviews page for the book](http://shop.oreilly.com/product/0636920029533.do#PowerReview)